CanerSungur/superhero-idle/README.md

 - **Enhance City**\
   _New sections of the city can be activated by spending money.
 More criminals will be spawned._
 - **Upgrade**\
   _There are upgrades.
-Player can upgrade anytime._
+Player can upgrade anytime.
+Movement speed, cloth changing speed, fight speed, income increase and cost decrease._
 - **Stopping Crime**\
   _When crime is happening or criminal is running away or criminal is in motion of a crime, Player can interact with criminal and beat him._
 - **Ambulance - Police**\